-The Brickyard Coalition, which represents several appellants in the case, has repeatedly expressed concern with the county's public notification process in the Brickyard issue, and in 2011 the Maryland Open Meetings Law Compliance Board found that county residents were not made sufficiently aware of the proceedings.
+The Brickyard Coalition, which represents several appellants in the case, has with the county's public notification process in the Brickyard issue, and in 2011 the Maryland Open Meetings Law Compliance Board found that county residents were not made sufficiently aware of the proceedings.

-Maravell filed suit against the BOE in July 2011 claiming that the Open Meetings Act was violated and that the court should therefore reject the county’s claim on the land.
-Maravell settled with the BOE out of court before the case was to be heard.
+in July 2011 claiming that the Open Meetings Act was violated and that the court should therefore reject the county’s claim on the land. before the case was to be heard.